 All students: Your placement within the next level of OPIE is determined by performance in class, reflected by the strength of your grades.
 Additionally, you can advance levels based on language proficiency scores on tests such as the TOEFL ITP.
 A student will never be placed lower than his or her accepted test scores (i.e., TOEFL ITP, Michigan Placement Test, or OPIE Composition Test) or grades indicate.

-Since Fall 2013, TOEFL iBT and IELTS scores no longer affect OPIE placement decisions for undergraduate students who have not met their Colleges’ minimum requirements for full-time academic study.
+TOEFL iBT and IELTS scores do not affect OPIE placement decisions for undergraduate students who have not met their Colleges’ minimum requirements for full-time academic study.
 OPIE students will need to take the TOEFL ITP (paper TOEFL) test administered by OPIE.
-However, the TOEFL iBT and IELTS can be used to enter the Pathway Program.
-In order to be eligible for Pathway Level 1, a student must score 5.5 on the IELTS overall with a writing score of 5, or 61-64 on the TOEFL iBT with a writing score of 14.
-For Pathway Level 2, a student must score 5.5 on the IELTS overall with a writing score of 5.5, or 65-70 on the TOEFL iBT with a writing score of 16.
+However, the TOEFL iBT and IELTS can be used to enter the University Success (U.S.) Pathway Program.
+In order to be eligible for University Success (U.S.) Pathway Level 1, a student must score 5.5 on the IELTS overall, or 61-64 on the TOEFL iBT with all section scores of 14.
+For University Success (U.S.) Pathway Level 2, a student must score 5.5 on the IELTS overall with no subscores below 5.5, or 65-70 on the TOEFL iBT with all section scores of 15.